 The CCM provides a logical approach to reviewing the advantages and disadvantages to both sides of a behavioral change – keeping the current one or changing it.
 One empowering outcome of the CCM is the clarity and confidence it gives to your decision making.
 Every important aspect is part of the decision process.
 It’s personal, lessens overthinking, and ensures all important factors are considered.

-The basic premise is to list the Pros and Cons of your current behavior, then the Pros and Cons of the behavior change.
+The basic premise is to list the Advantages and Disadvantages of your current behavior, then the Advantages and Disadvantages of the behavior change.

 Here is a sample template for the CCM tool.

 Think of a behavior you are considering changing (the Contemplation Phase from the Stages of Change model from Part 2: How You Learn).